infinite-industries/infinite/docs/backup-process.md

    [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) in
    Postgres custom archive format.
 It is potentially useful for legacy purposes or full database restores.

+### Configuration and Deployment

+There is an ansible role, [db-backups](../ansible/db-backup), that is used to deploy the backup process and to perform backups on-demand.
+Whenever services are deployed using ansible, a backup is performed by default.

+The role defines two tags which can be used to control usage.
+1. `backup-setup` - deploys everything required to perform backups to the host.
+   Config files, image, etc.
+1. `backup` - trigger a backup.

+In the sections below, links are made to files that are part part of this role.

 ### Backup Retention